sindresorhus/got/documentation/2-options.md

 **Type: <code>string | [URL](https://nodejs.org/api/url.html#url_the_whatwg_url_api)</code>**

 The URL to request.
 Usually the `url` represents a [WHATWG URL](https://url.spec.whatwg.org/#url-class).
+Pass it as the first argument to `got(url, options)`.
+Passing `url` in an options object is not supported.

 ```js
 import got from 'got';